samiralam/rules-compendium/docs/phb/5-feats/index.md

 You gain the following benefits.

 ***Two Cantrips.*** You learn two cantrips of your choice from the [Cleric](/sources/dnd/phb-2024/character-classes#ClericSpellList), [Druid](/sources/dnd/phb-2024/character-classes#DruidSpellList), or [Wizard](/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) spell list.
-Intelligence, Wisdom, or Charisma is your spellcasting ability for this feat’s spells (choose when you select this feat).
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this feat's spells (choose when you select this feat).

-***Level 1 Spell.*** Choose a level 1 spell from the same list you selected for this feat’s cantrips.
+***Level 1 Spell.*** Choose a level 1 spell from the same list you selected for this feat's cantrips.
 You always have that spell prepared.
 You can cast it once without a spell slot, and you regain the ability to cast it in that way when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also cast the spell using any spell slots you have.

 ***Spell Change.*** Whenever you gain a new level, you can replace one of the spells you chose for this feat with a different spell of the same level from the chosen spell list.